luisherrera-me/elementar-admin/README.md

 ## Key features

 - Based on the most popular Angular material components
-- All components are designed from scratch specifically for the elementar admin
+- All components are designed from scratch specifically for the SIAL-ADMIN
 - It has a large number of components aimed at creating real projects
 - Free and Open Source for personal and commercial purposes